frederic-perez/AmE-dictionary/data/dictionary.md

 __supplier__ _n_
 __supply and demand__
 __support__ _v_
+__supposably__ _adv_ A may be assumed, imagined, or supposed. _In our modern and supposably transparent era, the government’s motives for war have come into question._
 __suppository__ _n_ :two::hammer:
 __suppurate__ _v_ :two: To form or discharge pus.
 __suppurative__ _adj_ _Chronic suppurative skin lesions in a young woman._